Golborne

-Within the boundaries of the historic county of Lancashire, Golborne owes most of its growth to mining and textile manufacturing but since the decline of these industries it has expanded in population.
-There was also significant agricultural activity, and many farms still belong to the families who originally owned them.
+Within the boundaries of the historic county of Lancashire and being situated across the A580 East Lancashire Road, Golborne owed most of its historic growth to mining and textile manufacturing; however, these industries have since declined.
+There was also significant agricultural activity, with many farms still belonging to the families who originally owned them.

 History

 Toponymy

-The name Golborne derives from the Old English golde and burna, and means "stream where marsh marigolds grow".
+The name Golborne derives from the Old English golde and burna, meaning "stream where marsh marigolds grow".
 The earliest settlements in the present-day town were on banks of the Millingford Brook, hence its name being derived from a water course where calendula grew.
 Golborne has been recorded in ancient documents as Goldeburn in 1187, Goldburc in 1201, Goseburn and Goldburn in 1212 and Golburne in 1242.
 Golborne and Gowborne were 16th-century spellings.